ahmedbarakat2007/windows96/README.md

 # Building

 1) Download the Rootfs and extract it in the Root dir where you `git clone https://github.com/ahmedbarakat2007/windows96`
-2) Install QEMU, cpio, mkisofs, lz4
+2) Install QEMU, cpio, mkisofs, lz4, proot
 3) Run `./build.sh`

 # Future Plans